sandrinodimattia/axios-token-interceptor/README.md

-# Axios Token Provider
+# Axios Token Interceptor

-An interceptor which makes it easier to use tokens with [axios](https://github.com/mzabriskie/axios).
+An interceptor which makes it easier to work with tokens in [axios](https://github.com/mzabriskie/axios).

 ## Usage